Scrivener’s ARC, Lewis’s OHE, McCarthy and

 assumptions’ (Ramani 1987).
 A particular strength

-of the third edition is the set of tasks to follow up
+of the third edition is the set of tasks to follow

 the content of each chapter.
 These are of various